PLCnext/MqttGdsConnector/MqttClient_Technical_Details.md

 * Support of TCP and Websockets over an unencrypted or an encrypted (SSL/TLS) connection
 * Automatic reconnect to the MQTT Broker
 * Easy handling due to GDS port mapping, no further configuration effort
-* Cyclic update of Publish Topics, individually adjustable (minimum 500ms)
+* Publish data on change or, alternatively, cyclic update of Publish Topics, individually adjustable (minimum 500ms)
 * Support of the following data types* (Bool, Int8, Int16, Int32, Int64, Uint8, Uint16, Uint32, Uint64, Real32, Real64, String**, DateTime)

 *\*The named data types are C++ types.
 Please refer the PLCnext Technology Handbook (available in the [PLCnext Community](https://www.plcnext-community.net/index.php?option=com_wrapper&view=wrapper&Itemid=353&lang=en)) for the corresponding IEC 61131-3 or Matlab<sup>&trade;</sup> Simulink data types.*